 - The Building Safety Act 2022

-In the Nottingham case, the business owner’s failure to comply resulted in a fine.
-However, over the last year in the UK, approximately 22,000 fires were reported to have occurred in the workplace.
-Therefore, the failings listed in the Nottingham case could have cost people their lives.
+Over the last year in the UK, approximately 22,000 fires were reported to have occurred in the workplace.
+Therefore, though the failings listed in the Nottingham case resulted in a fine, it could have cost people their lives.

 How to Protect Your Building

 1. Fire Risk Assessments (FRA’s): Conducting an FRA can sound daunting.
 You might wonder where you should start or what you’re looking for.
 But the purpose of an FRA is not to catch anyone out.
-Instead, these simple assessments help you locate any gaps in your building’s fire safety – and give you clear remedial actions to creating comprehensive fire safety.
+Instead, these simple assessments help you locate any gaps in your building’s safety – and give you clear remedial actions to fix these risks before they become dangerous.

 Want guidance or support?
 Book an FRA with one of our expert assessors.

-2. Servicing Fire Safety Equipment: Servicing equipment is a cost-effective, simple way to maintain the quality of your equipment.
-Emergency lighting, fire alarm systems and fire extinguishers all require regular servicing to guarantee they will work in an emergency.
-Over time, extinguishers can lose pressure, alarms can fail, and emergency lights can dim.
-Servicing checks the quality of your equipment and ensures it will work when you need it the most.
+2. Servicing Equipment: Servicing equipment is a cost-effective, simple way to guarantee that your safety equipment will work in an emergency.
+For example, over time, extinguishers can lose pressure, alarms can fail, and emergency lights can dim.
+Therefore, servicing checks the quality of your equipment and ensures it will work when you need it the most.

-3. Staff Fire Safety Training: In an emergency, knowledge is power.
+3. Staff Safety Training: In an emergency, knowledge is power.
 Do your staff know:

 - Where the emergency exits are?